-At the age of ten he was working as a mechanic, without, however, abandoning school; and those who were his schoolmates then assert that he acquired erable proficiency in his work.
-This was natural enough, for not only was he gifted with unusual acumen and healthy curiosity but he possessed-and still possesses the most prodigious memory of any human being I have ever met.
-I once gave him the names of every card in the pack in a certain order, and not only did he repeat them in that order but when I called out the number he named the card, and this not only and once but ten days later.
-I tested him in other ways, and I can truly affirm that I have never met a person gifted with such a receptive, retentive and responsive such a receptive, retentive and responsive memory.
+At the age of ten he was working as a mechanic, without, however, abandoning school; and those who were his schoolmates then assert that he acquired considerable proficiency in his work.
+This was natural enough, for not only was he gifted with unusual acumen and healthy curios-ity but he possessed-and still possesses ity but he possessed-and still possesses- the most prodigious memory of any human being I have ever met.
+I once gave him the names of every card in the pack in a cer-tain order, and not only did he repeat them in that order but when I called out the number he named the card, and this not only at once but ten days later.
+I tested him into ther ways, and I can truly affirm that I have never met a person gifted with such a receptive. retentive and responsive such a receptive, retentive and responsive memory.
 He will encounter by chance a memory.
 He will encounter by chance a friend whom he has not seen for ten or fif-teen years, and he can at once continue the teen years, and he can at once continue the conversation which they broke off at that remote date.
 He still speaks with a certain degree of fluency the Yaqui language, which he acquired as a boy.
-I have heard him talk it on several occasions; but unhapping to be the only forcing tongue he has ever tried to master.
+I have heard him talk it on several occasions; but un-herrity it is the only foreign tongue he has ever tried to master.